 Another important idea that Moss talks about on his show and in his books is building multiple streams of income.
 Moss surveyed over 1,350 retirees before writing “You Can Retire Sooner Than You Think,” and found that the vast majority of happy retirees have two or three sources of income in retirement.
 On the other hand, unhappy retirees were most likely to have only one source of income.

-There are a few ways that Moss recommends creating sources of income.
+There are a few ways that Moss recommends creating multiple sources of income.
 One way is with a simple retirement account.
 If your employer offers a 401(k), Moss recommends contributing to it.
 The sooner you start contributing, the more you’ll earn.
 If your employer doesn’t offer a 401(k), open an individual retirement account (IRA).
 When it comes to retirement accounts, Moss gets a lot of questions about how much someone should have saved in their accounts for retirement.
 To answer that question and help his CIA clients, Moss came up with the $1,000-a-month rule.

 In his book, Moss also recommends investing in real estate to create another source of income for yourself.
 This may sound intimidating to some people so he says to start small.
 He tells people to aim for something in the $100,000 range like a small home, ranch or condo.
-Once you pay off that mortgage you’ll have an asset that you can earn money from each year.
+Once you pay off that mortgage you’ll have an asset that you can earn money with each year.

 A Brief Bio of Wes Moss